Elementary school reaches maximum capacity - Sun Peaks Independent News | SunPeaksNews.com

 This September students will return to full classrooms in Sun Peaks as enrollment in the elementary and secondary schools continues to rise.

-Ninety four students have enrolled from kindergarten to grade seven, and another 20 or more will be welcomed in grades eight through twelve.
+Ninety four students have enrolled from kindergarten to grade seven, and another 20 or more will be welcomed in grades eight through 12.

 Assistant superintendent of School District 73 Rob Schoen said based on April predictions the school district expected 74 elementary students.
 The school will be at capacity as based on class composition the maximum number of spaces is 94.